Planned Spontaneity: Ideas to Kick-Start the Natural Traveler in You

 You may be in a country like Sardinia walking over a jagged stone pathway in the old town of Cagliari on your way to a museum when suddenly, you hear a violin being played from a window above you.
-It would be such a shame to not have time to stop and look up and follow the sound of the eloquent violin.
+It would be such a shame to not have time to stop and look up.
+Follow the sound of that eloquent violin!

 If you pack your schedule too tight, you’ll forego the chance to just take a seat where you are, look up between the tightly layered flats, and enrich your soul with the sweet strings of this unexpected, seemingly personalized concert.
 Give yourself time to be flexible.
 Sit down next to the wall and just listen.
 Let the moment arrest your soul.
-Nothing else will matter in that moment but that moment and the melodic slurs of the bow.
-Let the music’s story build in your mind and let your imagination run.
+Nothing else will matter in that moment except the melodic glide of the bow.
+Let the music’s story build and let your imagination run.

 Sometimes, the moment is just right, and you can’t always plan for that, but you can plan to make room for these opportunities when they cross your path.